George Grogan: Military career

+Officers of the 1st Battalion, Worcestershire Regiment, Egypt, 1914.
+Captain Grogan is sat in the front row, second from the left.

 Educated at Haileybury and Imperial Service College and the Royal Military College, Sandhurst, Grogan was commissioned into the West India Regiment in September 1896, later serving in Sierra Leone in the Hut Tax War of 1898.
 Promoted to captain on 5 November 1900, he was seconded for service with the Egyptian Army in May 1902, and stayed there for five years.
 In 1907 he joined the Yorkshire Light Infantry, moving to the Worcestershire Regiment in 1908.

 Promoted to major on 28 September 1914, Grogan joined the 2nd Battalion, 2nd Division, of the British Expeditionary Force (BEF).
 Wounded in January 1915, after the Battle of Neuve Chapelle he took command of the 1st Battalion as temporary lieutenant colonel.
 On 1 January 1916 he was created a Companion of the Order of St Michael and St George (CMG) and was mentioned in despatches.
 After fighting in the Battle of the Somme in 1916, he was awarded the Distinguished Service Order (DSO) in March 1917 and that month promoted to temporary brigadier general and was appointed to command the 23rd Brigade, 8th Division, from April 1917 as temporary brigadier general.
 The citation for his DSO read:

 For conspicuous gallantry and devotion to duty when in command of his battalion.
 He visited the captured trenches during the action and gave instructions regarding dispositions and consolidation.
 He kept the brigade informed of the situation and his reports were of great value.
 The spirit of his battalion owes much to his personal courage and cheerfulness.

 In the retreat during Operation Michael in March 1918, Grogan's efforts resulted in the award of a Bar to his DSO.
 The citation for the award read:

 For conspicuous gallantry and devotion during a long period of active operations.
 On one occasion, when in command of the left division, it was mainly due to his personal efforts that the line was maintained and extended when troops of the left were withdrawn.
 Whenever the position became critical he went forward himself to restore the situation, and his splendid example of courage and endurance greatly inspired all ranks.

 During the Third Battle of the Aisne, Grogan won the VC for inspiring the defence of a hill above the River Vesle at Jonchery during 27–29 May 1918.
 The citation for the award read: